livingworld/KJV-Bible/README.md

 # Details

 =========================================================================

-*This repository file is a copy of [arleym/kjv-markdown: King James Version Markdown Bible](https://github.com/arleym/kjv-markdown)
+* This repository file is a copy of [arleym/kjv-markdown](https://github.com/arleym/kjv-markdown)

 Additional Details